Whether it’s traveling in a foreign country, camping in my home province, or hiking a local trail, I always carry my trusty DJI drone with me.

 But flight time isn’t only related to battery size.
 It also depends on the wind conditions and the speeds at which you fly.
 Windy conditions, couple with maximum drone speeds can and will deplete the battery faster.

-The Mavic Air has a maximum flight time of around 21 minutes.
+The Mini 5 Pro has a maximum flight time of around 36 or 52 minutes, depending if you have the regular or plus battery.
 However, that’s in ideal conditions and does not include any buffer time for returning home and landing safely.

-In my experience, a more realistic flight time is around 15 minutes.
-This gives you plenty of buffer time to return the drone safely, especially if you are flying against the wind or flying at a large distance.
+In my experience, since I have the “plus” batteries, a more realistic flight time is around 45 minutes.
+This gives me plenty of buffer time to return the drone safely, especially if i’m flying against the wind or flying at a large distance.

 4. Ease of Use